 The power of the internet cannot be underestimated.
 Marketing your products or services is how you sell.
 The better you market, the more you sell.
-Having a strong marketing strategy doesn’t necessarily require spending a lot of money on online or newspaper ads; however, putting money into marketing can always help.
+A strong marketing strategy doesn’t necessarily require spending a lot of money on online or newspaper ads; however, putting money into marketing can always help.

 Social media can be an effective marketing strategy that isn’t pricey and reaches a larger customer base; you can also send newsletters through email and automated delivery systems.

-6- Modify and build-up your idea
+6- Modify and build up your idea

 Your product/ service should always be under construction.
-Everyday technology becomes more advanced than the day before.
+Every day technology becomes more advanced than the day before.
 Use this to modify your product and make it the best it could be.
 Your competitors won’t be resting to beat you out of the game, and you need to be just as competitive, always thriving for more.